-Sts work on distinguishing between two similar sounds (one short and one long) and they look at the typical spellings for these sounds.
+Sts work on distinguishing between two similar sounds and they look at the typical spellings for these sounds.
 Then there are exercises to show Sts how useful it is for them to be able to understand the phonetic transcription of words given in print or online dictionaries.

 a Focus on the eight sound pictures.
-If your Sts are not familiar with them, explain that the sound pictures give a clear example of a word with the target sound, and they help Sts remember the pronunciation of the phonetic symbol (there is one for each of the 44 sounds of English).
+If your Sts are not familiar with them, explain that the sound pictures give a clear example of a word with the target sound, and they help Sts remember the pronunciation of the phonetic symbol (there is one for each of the 45 sounds of English).

-Elicit and drill the first two words and sounds: fish/I/ and tree/II/.
+Elicit and drill the first two words and sounds: fish / I / and tree / i / b 1.6 Focus on the instructions and point out to Sts that they have to match the letters in pink in the phrases to the sounds in a.

-Now put Sts in pairs and get them to work out the other six words and sounds.
+Now put Sts in pairs and get them to figure out the other six words and sounds.